-A welcomes series is a sequence of emails sent directly after someone signs up to hear from your brand.
+A welcome series is a sequence of messages (SMS and email) sent directly after someone signs up to hear from your brand.
 This is a critical moment in the customer lifecycle because it's your opportunity to introduce new, interested prospects to your business and product offering.
 With a welcome series, you should strike while the iron is hot and capitalize on this display of interest.

-A welcome series is a crucial email automation, and Klaviyo provides a pre-built welcome series out-of-the-box.
-You will find a Standard Welcome Series flow listed in the Flows tab of your account.
+A welcome series is a crucial automation, and Klaviyo provides a pre-built welcome series out-of-the-box.
+You will find an example welcome series flow listed in the Flows tab of your account.
 If you want a more advanced welcome flow, you can browse different ideas in our Flow Library.

 When you create a Klaviyo account, a pre-built welcome flow titled "Welcome Series" will automatically be populated in your account.
 When you click on this flow, you will be prompted to select the list that you would like your welcome series to be connected to.
 This should be the main list that new contacts are added to after signing up to hear from your brand.

 Before turning an email live within our pre-built welcome series, you will need to personalize the email templates with your own content and branding.